kamerontanseli/kamerontanseli.github.io/src/posts/experiments-are-for-learning.md

 * **Process Post Mortem** - Is there anything we should do better next time?
 * **Observation** - If the experiment was successful and deployed, after 2 weeks what was the impact?

-_**Note**: We share all of our experiment findings using [Qatalog's Post Feature](https://qatalog.com/posts/)_
+_**Note**: We share all of our experimental findings with the rest of our company using [Qatalog's Post Feature](https://qatalog.com/posts/)_

 ## Finding Opportunities

-Every company has a set of core metrics that are essential to their business.
-If your Facebook, its the average time that is spent on the site or if you're Groupon its the amount of coupons redeemed.
+Every company has a set of core metrics that are essential to its business.
+If you're Facebook, it's the average time that is spent on the site or if you're Groupon it's the number of coupons redeemed.

 In order to increase those core metrics that power your startup.
 You have to first understand the customer.
 Start by looking at your power users - these are users who are the outliers in your database.
 For example, if people on average post on Facebook twice a day, then your power users are those who post ten to fifteen times a day.